sara-nl/griddocs/source/Pages/General/about_the_grid.rst

 As a user you connect to the Grid by connecting to a so-called **User Interface** (UI) system via secure shell.
 Once you have received the right credentials for a :abbr:`UI (User Interface)` (see :ref:`preparation`) you are set to go.

 In general your task needs to be split into smaller units, called **jobs**, that each fit a certain set of boundary conditions in terms of resources (typically runtime, memory, disk size).
 For the jobs to be executed on the Grid, a job slot needs to be selected based on the boundary conditions that suit the requirements for these jobs.
 The way to do this is to describe each job in terms of a ``Job Description Language`` (JDL), where you list which program should be executed and the requirements of the job slot to run the job.
+You can use the **input and output sandboxes** to send small data files or scripts with your job.

 .. sidebar:: More about Grid basics?